 In any event, the young lovers are at her potter’s wheel, with Swayze bare-chested, of course, and they’re getting their hands all wet and slick with clay.
 Then they move on to other body parts.
-Forget all the spectral (and now seriously out of date) special effects and the murder-mystery story.
+Forget all of the movie’s spectral (and now seriously out of date) special effects and the murder-mystery story.
 This is the heart of Ghost’s appeal: It was basically, an intimate, sensual, but thoroughly PG-13 romance.

 So how does something that small get translated into a Broadway musical?

 Well, Broadway director Matthew Warchus gives us strobe lights and and a rock ‘n’ roll concert scaffolding with spotlights that’ll suddenly swivel and blind everyone in the audience.
 We get a ton of video projections as well, some of the most sophisticated video you’ll see in a tour, thanks to designer Jon Driscoll.
-Everything is flashy and bright and popping and whizzing.
-And we get music that for the most part is kind of finger-popping and kind of forgettable and generic (having ‘Unchained Melody’ for comparison does it no favors).
+Everything is flashy and bright and booming and whizzing.
+And we get music that for the most part is kind of finger-popping and kind of forgettable and generic (having ‘Unchained Melody’ around for comparison does it no favors).

 Considering the nature of the original material, does any of this sound just a little misplaced?
 How about fundamentally misbegotten?
 But wait, there’s more.
 The leads in this touring production, particularly Katie Postotnik in the Demi Moore role, have those American Idol voices that are very popular these days, the kind that show how sincere and intense the singer is through displays of technical, tendon-taut ferocity.
-They essentially slam every note like a jackhammer.
+No nuance, little variation.
+They slam every note like a jackhammer.
 So not only is Ghost occasionally eye-stabbing to watch, it can be ear-splitting to listen to.